godot-dimensions/g4mf/specification/parts/binary_file_format.md

   - This value is only 0 for the draft version of the specification.
 The final version will have a different value.
 - A 8-byte size number.
   - This MUST be equal to the total size in bytes of the entire file, including the file header, all chunks, all JSON data, and all binary blobs of data.
-  - This value is a little-endian unsigned 64-bit integer, meaning the maximum file size of a binary G4MF file is 2^64 - 1 bytes.
+  - This value is a little-endian unsigned 64-bit integer, with the most significant bit set to zero.
+The maximum file size of a binary G4MF file is 2^63 - 1 bytes.

 After the file header, the file consists of a series of one or more chunks.
 Each chunk begins with its own 16-byte chunk header, with a similar format to the file header: